-Students' Union academic and housing advice
+Students' Union academic advice

 Need someone with you at your meeting?

 Our advisers are available to attend with you and represent you at panels, hearings and meetings for complaints, appeals, academic misconduct and disciplinaries.
 This service is subject to the availabilty of the advisers and we require a minimum of 48 hours notice.
 Please contact us as soon as you receive notification of these proceedings so that we can best support you.

 Who can get advice from the Students' Union?

 Academic advice is free for students studying at the University of East London.
 However we are unable to help students that are studying at partner institutions with the exception of the following (2023/24):-

 2. Barking and Dagenham College

 3. Italia Conti Academy of Theatre Arts

 6. Maria Montessori Institute

 8. University Campus of Football Business (UCFB)